nimec77/deepseek_mcp_tasks/README.md

 - Can query task details, create task breakdowns, and perform dynamic analysis
 - Provides more comprehensive and up-to-date insights
 - AI can access the full MCP server toolset for enhanced analysis
+- Supports multiple output formats for easy sharing and integration

+## Report Output Formats

+The `analyze-with-tools` command supports saving reports in multiple formats:

+### 📧 Markdown (.md) - Recommended for Email
+- Clean formatting with headers and sections
+- Easy to read in plain text
+- Compatible with most modern platforms
+- Perfect for copying into email bodies

+### 📋 Plain Text (.txt) - Universal Compatibility
+- Works in any email client
+- No special formatting characters
+- Easy to copy and paste
+- Clear ASCII separators

+### 🔧 JSON (.json) - Structured Data
+- Complete structured data
+- Machine-readable format
+- Includes all metadata
+- Perfect for further processing

 ## Example Output